+If you don’t know what protected employees are, they are employees that earned up to $100,000 annualized in 2019.
 Guidance issued under the new legislation allows borrowers who have used up their funds before the 24-week covered period to apply for loan forgiveness early.
-However, that guidance makes clear that if a borrower has reduced wages of protected employees beyond the 25% threshold, the resulting reduction in loan forgiveness is calculated based on the entire 24-week covered period, regardless of early application.
+However, that guidance clarifies that if a borrower has reduced wages of protected employees beyond the 25% threshold, the resulting reduction in loan forgiveness is calculated based on the entire 24-week covered period, regardless of early application.

 There are a few other notable changes that came out of the legislation, including:

 - Permitting borrowers with loans before June 5 to keep the eight-week covered period

 - Extending the two-year loan term to a five-year minimum term for new loans

 - Amending the deferred payment/interest start date to the date the Small Business Administration remits the amount of loan forgiveness to the lender (10 months after the last day of the borrower’s covered period if the borrower does not apply for forgiveness)